fidodogtraining/fidodogtraining.github.io/_classes/seminars/malena.md

 Advances in technology, new ways of thinking about support, and a structured approach to creating separation anxiety plans have turned a nearly impossible task into a doable one with successful resolution of even the most severe separation anxiety cases being attainable.

 This seminar is for humans-only, please leave the pooches at home!
 No refunds within 30 days of event.
+The seminar is worth 4.5 CEUs for trainers and 4.5 CEUs for behavior consultants, please bring your certificant number for us to record.